MakeSchool-Tutorials/Makestagram-Swift-V3/P20-Building-The-Timeline/content.md

 Here we create a new method to `reloadTimeline` to retrieve our timeline and refresh the table view.
 You'll notice the method also checks if the `refreshControl` is refreshing.
 This will stop and hide the acitivity indicator of the refresh control if it is currently being displayed to the user.

-Last we'll tie things together by configuring the refresh control with our table view.
-In our `configureTableView` method add the following lines of code:
+For everything to work together, we'll need to add our refresh control to our table view.

+> [action]
+Add the following code to `configureTableView`:
 ```
 func configureTableView() {
     // ...